-This article covers the installation of Python 3.4 on a CentOS 6.7 operating system and how to create a Virtual Environment(venv) with pyvenv for which Python 3 can run.
-It is important to note the directories that we are installing is Python 3.4.
-CentOS 6.x is dependent on Python 2.x to function properly, do not overwrite the Python 2 installation accidentally.
+This article covers the installation of Python 3.9 on a CentOS 7 operating system and how to create a Virtual Environment(venv) with pyvenv for which Python 3 can run.
+It is essential to note the directories that we are installing is Python 3.9.
+CentOS 7.x is dependent on Python 2.x to function correctly, do not overwrite the Python 2 installation accidentally.
 If you still need to install Python 2, follow our how-to on this here.

 You’ll need to yum install the following packets to meet all the Python 3 and PIP dependencies:

-– You need a CentOS 6.7 server.
+– You need a CentOS 7 server.
 If you do not have a server already, you can spin up a dependable virtual private server from Atlantic.Net in under 30 seconds.
 See our VPS hosting price.

 – “Development Tools” “Development Libraries”

 Installing Python 3 from source on CentOS 7